bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-I use the get method, it\'s actually putting the value that I typed into that field up in the URL, by default, a form a form element when you submit it.
+I use the get method, it&apos;s actually putting the value that I typed into that field up in the URL, by default, a form a form element when you submit it.
 The default behavior is that it will go to whatever you set the action here.